passariello/superDemo/README.md

 npm install --prod
 ```

-I want to make automatic during Docker intallation ... it's a TODO
+I want to make it automatic during Docker installation ... it's a TODO

 ## Use

-From Docker you can run dpSuperDemo.client.react on browser and enjoy my fatique
+From Docker you can run dpSuperDemo.client.react on the browser and enjoy my fatigue
 Inside /client_react/data you have config options.

 ## manage db